 James, however, is unsure the district will ever be able to repay it.

 He said schools across California went though a similar budget crisis in 1990 and Pleasanton didn't tap the fund.

 "We never even dreamed of touching that money.
 It was very specific when we set it up," he said, adding that the goal was for every child in Pleasanton schools to have a computer.

 "It's tragic that it's not being maintained for the purpose it was set out for," James said.

 Chuck Eddinger was on the board at that time, and although the fund wasn't touched, he said the district faced similar hard choices.

 "You really have to look at every single item in the budget and decide what's important.
 When you start with that premise, that you have to make cuts, you have to decide what has the least negative impact on the student," Eddinger said.

-The Sycamore Fund was a contentious item at a recent school board meeting, when the trustees split 3 to 2 over spending money for textbooks for some advanced classes, and about loaning the CORE (Community OutReach for Education) campaign enough to bump tech support workers for elementary and middle schools to half time.
+The Sycamore Fund was a contentious item at the last school board meeting, when the trustees split 3 to 2 over spending money for textbooks for some advanced classes, and about loaning the CORE (Community OutReach for Education) campaign enough to bump tech support workers for elementary and middle schools to half time.
 Because the vote wasn't a super majority, as required, those motions failed when board members Jamie Hintzke and Valerie Arkin opposed them.